billoxbury/billoxbury.github.io/_posts/2024-01-05-mathematics-vs-ai.md

 The _instruction data_ used to train the SFT model consists of human curated pairs _(prompt, response)_.
 The reward model, likewise, is trained on significant human input.
 For this, the training data consists of a large set of prompts (independent of those used for the SFT!), and selections of responses are ranked by human labellers.

 According to the discussion in [2,3], this human-generated input is not cheap, crowd-sourced data but follows detailed guidelines and is carefully choreographed.
-The performance of the system is critically depenedent on the quality of this data and not on the power of the LLM alone.
+The performance of the system is critically dependent on the quality of this data and not on the power of the LLM alone.

 Back to mathematics.
 Examples like the one above suggest that LLMs can actually 'do' maths.
 What this is based on is models that are in effect compressions of data: of vast amounts of Internet data in the base LLM, but also of large amounts of human-curated data in the SFT and reward models.